vimmuyengwa/tswd-portfolio-vimbaiM/critique-by-design.md

 Label Placement: Move data labels away from the y-axis and place them outside the chart for better readability.
 Ensure the labels are in black to improve contrast.

 Results:

-**Student 3**
-Suggestions for Data Visualization:
-Color Contrast: The white text on light blue is hard to read.
-Consider adjusting the background or using a darker color for text.
-Highlighting U.S. Ranking:Call attention to the U.S. ranking specifically
-Label Placement: Move data labels away from the y-axis and place them outside the chart for better readability.
-Ensure the labels are in black to improve contrast.

 **Other observations,**: similar to when I analyzed the data, all students got excited about analyzing their specific home countries.
 Of the three, there were two countries represented and each was curious to learn how their country stacked up.
 This proved my original theory that the audience would be interested in the data specific to them or in this case their home country .